H.I.V.E.: DC Rebirth

-In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
-The H.I.V.E. are revealed to be the financial backers behind Meta Solutions, a company set up by the Fearsome Five.
-Its purpose was to steal the powers of metahumans and sell them to the H.I.V.E. on the black market.
-The company was taken down and Fearsome Five are defeated by the Titans.
-H.I.V.E. is shown to have a history with the Titans and was revealed to have hired Deathstroke's son Grant Wilson.
-His assignment was to kill the Titans.
-To this end, they granted him various superhuman powers, but the strain proved too much and he died of a heart attack before he could complete his mission.
+In the DC Rebirth relaunch,H.I.V.E. is a financial backer of Meta Solutions, a company founded by the Fearsome Five to steal the powers of metahumans.
+The company is taken down and the Fearsome Five are defeated by the Titans.
+H.I.V.E. is shown to have a history with the Titans and previously hired Deathstroke's son Grant Wilson to kill the Titans.
+To this end, they granted him various superhuman powers, but the strain proved too much and Grant died of a heart attack before he could complete his mission.